-9. Data protection breaches
+9. Data protection breaches and incidents

 - a.
-All breaches, or suspected breaches, of this policy will be reported immediately to the Data Protection Officer, and will be investigated appropriately, corrective and preventive action taken and recorded.
+All breaches, suspected breaches and incidents will be reported immediately to the Data Protection Officer, and will be investigated appropriately, corrective and preventive action taken and recorded.
 This includes, but is not limited to, any personal data we handle being lost, or being shared, destroyed, changed or put beyond use when it should not be.
 This also includes Cyber Incidents/Attacks. - b.
-Specifically, breaches that are likely to result in a risk to any rights and freedoms of the data subjects affected, will be reported to the ICO within 72 hours of the school becoming aware of the breach. - c.
-If a breach is likely to cause a high risk to affected data subjects, we will also tell the data subjects, as soon as possible and without undue delay, to allow them to take any actions that might help to protect them and their data.
-We will also consider informing data subjects about a breach, even if we are not legally obliged to, if it is appropriate for other reasons, such as preserving open communication. - d.
-We will log all breaches, including those that are not reportable to the ICO.
+Specifically, breaches and incidents that are likely to result in a risk to any rights and freedoms of the data subjects affected, will be reported to the ICO within 72 hours of the school becoming aware of them. - c.
+If a breach or incident is likely to cause a high risk to affected data subjects, we will also tell the data subjects, as soon as possible and without undue delay, to allow them to take any actions that might help to protect them and their data.
+We will also consider informing data subjects about a breach or incident, even if we are not legally obliged to, if it is appropriate for other reasons, such as preserving open communication. - d.
+We will log all breaches and incidents, including those that are not reportable to the ICO.